 - 3.1.
 We allow students to study at varying intensities and over extended periods.
 As a result, fee structures, rules, and policies may change during your studies.
 For detailed information on fee setting, please refer to the Fee Status Policy. - 3.2.
 Fees for the relevant academic year are published on each module description in the online prospectus in the spring of the previous year (e.g., fees for the 2025/26 academic year will be published in Spring 2025). - 3.3.
 Fee changes reflect the costs of delivering courses and services.
-This includes staffing and operational costs, changes in government funding or the national funding body for Higher Education in Wales (Student Finance Wales), inflation indices like the Consumer Price Index (CPI), Retail Price Index (RPI), changes in taxation and wage inflation.
-In Wales, part-time tuition fees are not capped by a maximum limit set by the Welsh Government. - 3.4.
+This includes staffing and operational costs, changes in government funding or national funding bodies for higher education, inflation indices like the Consumer Price Index (CPI), Retail Price Index (RPI), changes in taxation and wage inflation. - 3.4.
 Other fee changes may include the introduction, modification, or withdrawal of offers, discounts, and schemes to support study completion or further enrolment. - 3.5.
 We will provide reasonable notice of any significant fee changes and when these changes will come into effect.